Cheap, Fun Things to Do in NYC (in Every Borough)

 18. Grab a lemon or cherry ice from the Lemon Ice King in Corona, Queens, then cross the street to watch European men play bocce ball in the middle of the street.
 This is what New York is all about.

 19. Eating a full meal at Balthazar is an ambrosial experience, but it’s definitely on the high end.
 To indulge in their atmosphere and goodies on the cheap, grab a take-away croissant and a coffee (I had one of the best lattes of my life there) and walk around SOHO, window-shopping.
 It’s like Paris meets New York without maxing out your credit card.

 22. Work off the calories at one of the free exercise classes available every day of the week, in every borough through Shape Up NYC.
 There’s your basic yoga, Zumba, and Cardio Kick-boxing, but they also offer classes in African Dance, Women’s Self-Defense, and Pre-Natal belly dancing!

-24. See a movie outside in a park or on a pier.
+24. See a movie outside on a rooftop, a park or on a pier.
 They’re totally free!
 This year, I can’t wait for Princess Bride, Back to the Future, Zoolander and Clueless.
-Apparently there’s some popular movie called Frozen that will also be shown later this summer, but I’m letting that one go.

 25. Think beyond Central Park–NYC is full of so many great, green outdoor spaces.
 Some favorites are Riverside Drive Park, Washington Square Park, Ft.
-Greene Park, and Astoria Park.
+Greene Park, Socrates Sculpture Park in Long Island City and Astoria Park.
 Lay around, read a book, people-watch, picnic.